 Set up automated emails to welcome newcomers

-If you’re getting a lot of email signups as you take your business online, set up a welcome automation to let new subscribers know what to expect.
-Do you plan to send a weekly newsletter with business updates and promo codes?
-Tell people so they have something specific to look forward to.
+If you’re getting a lot of signups as you take your business online, set up a welcome automation to let new subscribers know what to expect.
+You may want to send a weekly newsletter with business updates and promo codes.
+If so, we suggest that you tell subscribers so they have something to look forward to.

 Create ads to promote your business